Khloé Kardashian Addresses Tristan Thompson Cheating Rumors With Birthday Party

 “Hope the rumors are true because she’s desperate for even going after a Baller who is darn near 10 years younger & who had a baby on the way with another woman.”

-In fact, there were almost no comments sympathizing with Kardashian as she was seen as the ‘other woman’ when Thompson first broke up with Craig.
+In fact, there were almost no comments sympathizing with Kardashian as she was seen as the “other woman” when Thompson first broke up with Craig.
 Some readers are calling it karma, while others are not surprised that Khloé continues to date men who cheat.

 However, the lavish birthday bash leads fans to believe Kardashian has no plans of ending things with the NBA star anytime soon.